 BTRFS is a Linux filesystem which is sometimes used in ready-made NAS devices.
 Starting with 2013 NETGEAR switched to BTRFS as the main filesystem

 in their NETGEAR ReadyNAS devices.
+Synology NAS vendor uses BTRFS filesystem in some devices as well.
 BTRFS has many features like copy-on-write, checksumming, and creating snapshots designed to protect against data loss;

 however, you can still lose data, most probably to a software bug.

 So, if you cannot access the data stored on BTRFS you can try to recover data using special data recovery software -

 ReclaiMe which is able to read BTRFS filesystem on Windows.

 How to recover data from BTRFS

 - Make sure you have enough free space on another storage or on a network to hold all the recovered data.

 - Connect all the drives from NAS to a desktop PC, at the same time.